 Engage.
 Jesus encountered thousands of people in his brief ministry, but he only engaged with a small percentage of them.
 Whether it was a tax collector cheating his community, an adulteress women about to be stoned, or a Samaritan woman alienated from her community, Jesus confronted these people with their sin and offered them a new life.

 How do we engage with people where they are in their brokenness as part of our communication strategy?
 We share stories of how real people have been redeemed from their sin or reconciled relationships by turning their lives over to Jesus.
 Promote messages and images of encouragement so that when broken people encounter them, they see hope through a relationship with Jesus.
 We have to look for ways to engage and interact with people even when we haven’t met them yet.

 Relationships.
 Jesus went out of his way to spend time with these people to let them know he loved them and that if they were willing to accept this love; their lives would be changed forever.
 This is a behavior that He modeled for the disciples who in turned taught the early church.

-How do we develop a personal relationship with people that we haven't met in person?
+How do we develop a personal relationship with people who we haven’t met in person?
 Our culture, millennials in particular, are adept at building relationships digitally.
 The church has to adapt to having conversations online and be willing to accept the fact that we can share Jesus from a distance as easily as we can face-to-face.
-Hopefully you have greeters at your church on Sundays, but do you have greeters for your online, streaming service or on your website?
+Hopefully you have greeters at your church on Sundays, but do you have moderators for your online, streaming service or on your website?

-Today's church has so many tools at its disposal to engage with people that are broken and build relationships with thousands of people that live anywhere in the world.
+Today’s church has so many tools at its disposal to engage with people who are broken and build relationships with thousands of people that live anywhere in the world.
 The question is, are you willing to find a way to use them to introduce new people to Jesus?